nooice98/HM16.9-NN_FME/README.md

 kcachegrind callgrind.out.XXX
 ```
 We're mainly concerned with the absolute number of clock cycles for our ANN "NN_pred()", the standard FME
-"xPatternSearchFracDIF()", and the whole encoder "total"
+"xPatternSearchFracDIF()", and the whole encoder "total".

+## Two vs. Three Layered Network
+The master branch of this repo represents our results of implementing the two-layered ANN.
+To switch to our results for the three-layered ANN,
+you can switch to the "blowing40" branch.